betaflight/betaflight/docs/development/Development.md

 11. Repeat from step 4 for new other changes.

 The primary thing to remember is that separate pull requests should be created for separate branches.
 Never create a pull request from your `master` branch.

+Once you have created the PR,
+every new commit/push in your branch will propagate from your fork into the PR in the main github/cleanflight repo.
+Checkout another branch first if you want something else.

+Push will often fail if you edit or squash commits in a branch already pushed.
+Never do such things after creating the PR.

 Later, you can get the changes from the cleanflight repo into your `master` branch by adding cleanflight as a git remote and merging from it as follows: